michaeladas/Grant-Applications/Radicle Grant Application.md

 - Governance Delegate - $500 a month, 12 months

 - **Total Estimated Duration:** 12 months
 - **Full-time equivalent (FTE):** Implementation and Maintenance - ~7.2 days & Meta Governance ~1 day
 - **Total Costs:**  **$20,480**

->️ ❗*The more you can organize your milestones into manageable chunks that are conducive to iteration, the better!*

 ### Initial Implementation and Onboarding